 A typical homeowner's policy will protect against a variety of property and casualty losses, with each type of loss typically having a separate coverage limit.
+Unlike a FAIR Plan policy which typically only covers losses due to a fire.
 Dwelling coverage (referred to as "Coverage A") pays for damage to or destruction of the dwelling itself.
 Damage to or destruction of other structures on the property, such as fences and freestanding garages (referred to as "Coverage B"), is considered separately from the dwelling loss.
 Damage or destruction to personal property such as furniture, clothes, appliances, and electronics (referred to as "Coverage C") is also separated out from dwelling coverage.
 Standard policies also cover additional living expenses (referred to as "ALE"), such as temporary housing, while a home is replaced or repaired.
 A homeowners' insurance policy also typically covers losses due to theft or vandalism, as well as providing liability protection in the event the homeowner is sued as a result of an event associated with the property.
 Some risks, such as earthquake and flood, are not covered by a standard homeowner's policy (separate coverages are available for those risks).
 To the extent that a policyholder has not selected coverage limits sufficient to rebuild or repair the home, the homeowner is responsible for the remaining expense.